A day as an accident and emergency doctor

-You work in the emergency department at your local NHS hospital, and your first patient is a 6 year old who has been hit by a car on his way to school.
+You work in the emergency department at your local NHS hospital, and your first patient is a six year-old who has been hit by a car on his way to school.
 You lead a team of healthcare professionals in resuscitating the child.
-At the same time you are supervising the management of two other patients in the resuscitation room, one is a man who is having a heart attack and the other is a woman who has had a miscarriage.
+At the same time you are supervising the management of two other patients in the resuscitation room; one is a man who is having a heart attack and the other is a woman who has had a miscarriage.

 Shortly after these patients have been transferred to specialist wards, you talk to the parents of the six year-old child, who have just arrived in a distraught state.
 The day then gets busy.
 Throughout your shift, you work through a queue of patients who have all sorts of injuries and complaints.
 You never know quite who or what will come through the door next.